 - Don’t use too many words in your visuals – in fact, Facebook only allows you to cover 20% of the image with text

-- Consider including user-generated content to add a personal touch to the ads – just make sure you have permission from the user first!
+- Consider including user-generated content to add a personal touch to the ads on different platforms – just make sure you have permission from the user first!

 - Include hashtags in your ads (remember each platforms’ best practices when you do this)